Osama-Yusuf/GitConvit/README.md

 - [ ] Make the emojis optional
 - [X] Add an option to edit the AI output
 - [X] Add an option to pass a prompt to the initial main prompt
-- [X] Add an option to create the convential commit manually by taking three inputs the category, the context, and a short discription
+- [X] Add an option to create the convential commit manually by taking three inputs the category, the context, and a short description
 - [X] Add an option to recreate the AI output

 ## Contributing